 Since the Super Bowl era began in 1967, the Lions have only made the playoffs 12 times.
 Sadly, it's true.
 Twelve playoff appearances in 56 years.
 They've never reached the big game in that time frame and haven't gone past the Wild Card round since 1991.

 The Browns are another franchise that hasn't had success in the Super Bowl era.
 Aside from having horrible luck finding a quarterback, Cleveland has only reached the playoffs twice since 1994.

 Granted, the Browns didn't exist for three years because the team moved to become the Baltimore Ravens after the 1995 season, but this is also the franchise that fired Bill Belichick before making said move.
 So, it's safe to say they made their own bed.

-We’re past the point of teams who haven’t made the Super Bowl at all.
+We're past the point of teams who haven't made the Super Bowl at all.
 The Arizona Cardinals rolled through the 2009 playoffs to secure a date with the Pittsburgh Steelers in Super Bowl XLII.
-A clutch two-minute drill by Ben Roethlisberger prevented them from capturing their first title.
+However, a clutch two-minute drill by Ben Roethlisberger prevented the Cardinals from capturing their first title.